Skip to content

 Position Summary

-The successful candidate will be a team player who will manage and coordinate effective donor communications and engagement, track membership and donors’ activities in the fundraising database, and support the stewardship progress.
+The successful candidate will be a team player who will serve as general support to the development office, including coordinating effective membership out-reach, work on membership and donor communications including engagement and database tracking, and manage the logistics and tracking for development events.
 This is a full-time position with remote one day per week and reports to the Senior Director of Development

 Responsibilities